SnowEx/uavsar_pytools/README.md

 ## Installing

 This package is installable with pip.
+In the terminal enter the following command:

 ```console
 pip install uavsar_pytools